GhostPack/SharpDPAPI/README.md

 Since Chrome Cookies/Login Data are saved without CRYPTPROTECT_SYSTEM, CryptUnprotectData() is back on the table.
 If SharpChrome is run from an unelevated contect, it will attempt to decrypt any logins/cookies for the current user using CryptUnprotectData().
 A `/pvk:[BASE64|file.pvk]`, {GUID}:SHA1 lookup table, `/password:X`, or `/mkfile:FILE` of {GUID}:SHA1 values can also be used to decrypt values.
 Also, the [C# SQL library](https://github.com/akveo/digitsquare/tree/a251a1220ef6212d1bed8c720368435ee1bfdfc2/plugins/com.brodysoft.sqlitePlugin/src/wp) used (with a few modifications) supports [lockless opening](https://github.com/gentilkiwi/mimikatz/pull/199), meaning that Chrome does not have to be closed/target files do not have to be copied to another location.

 If Chrome is version 80+, an AES state key is stored in *AppData\Local\Google\Chrome\User Data\Local State* - this key is protected with DPAPI, so we can use CryptUnprotectData()/pvk/masterkey lookup tables to decrypt it.
 This AES key is then used to protect new cookie and login data entries.
-This is also the process when `/browser:edge` is specified, for newer Chromium-based Edge browser triage.
+This is also the process when `/browser:edge` or `/browser:brave` is specified, for newer Chromium-based Edge browser triage.

 By default, cookies and logins are displayed as a csv - this can be changed with `/format:table` for table output, and `/format:json` for cookies specifically.
 The json option outputs cookies in a json format that can be imported into the [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en) Chrome extension for easy reuse.

 The **cookies** command also has `/cookie:REGEX` and `/url:REGEX` arguments to only return cookie names or urls matching the supplied regex.
 This is useful with `/format:json` to easily clone access to specific sites.

-### Cobalt Strike Usage

-SharpDPAPI has an Aggressor script (**SharpDPAPI.cna**) that automates the usage of SharpDPAPI through Cobalt Strike.
-Before usage, replace `$SharpDPAPI::AssemblyPath` in the .cna with the location of your compiled SharpDPAPI assembly.

-Loading **SharpDPAPI.cna** will register a new **sharpDPAPI** Beacon command.
-If **beacon> sharpDPAPI -dump** is run, the current Beacon will execute `sekurlsa::dpapi` Mimikatz command to extract any DPAPI keys from LSASS (assuming elevation) followed by `dpapi::cache` to display the {GUID}:SHA1 mappings.
-The decrypted master key SHA1s are stored in the credential store.

-Running **beacon> sharpDPAPI** will execute SharpDPAPI with the `triage` command with any GUID:SHA1 masterkey mappings extracted for that host.
-This allows for effective triage of all Credentials and Vaults on a host _for any currently logged in users_.

-_TODO: implement machine key triage functions in SharpDPAPI.cna_
+Specific cookies/logins/statekey files can be specified with `/target:X`, and a user folder can be specified with `/target:C:\Users\USER\` for any triage command.

 ## SharpDPAPI Commands